Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Background

 \subsection{Quantitative Representation of Microstructure}

-Microstructure is described by Fullwood et al. as the ``myriad features of internal structure of heterogeneous materials across length scales ranging from the atomic through the mesoscale to approaching the macroscale'' \cite{fullwoodMicrostructureSensitiveDesign2010}. \footnote{This description aligns with the current teachings of MSE, but significantly differs from that of the Wikipedia definition.} As the prefix ``micro'' indicates, we are usually focused on the microscopic structure, but this notion extends from the atomic to component scales.
-In the case of components having compositional or processing gradients, important microstructural features can extend well beyond the millimeter length scale.
-Modern characterization tools permit characterization at even sub-atomic scales.
-The entire rance can be understood as ``microstructure''.
+Microstructure is described by Fullwood et al. as the ``myriad features of internal structure of heterogeneous materials across length scales ranging from the atomic through the mesoscale to approaching the macroscale'' \cite{fullwoodMicrostructureSensitiveDesign2010}. \footnote{This description aligns with the current teachings of MSE, but significantly differs from that of the Wikipedia definition.} As the prefix ``micro'' indicates, we are often focused on the microscopic structure; however, modern characterization tools permit characterization at even sub-atomic scales, and in the case of components having compositional or processing gradients, important microstructural features can extend well beyond the millimeter length scale.
+The entire range can be understood as ``microstructure''.
 Microstructure quantification and reduced-order representations of microstructure are needed to understand PSPRs \cite{bugas_grain_2024}.

-Three commonly used approaches for the quantitative representation of microstructure (QRM) are: (1) the explicit calculation of feature distributions \cite{wodoMicrostructuralInformaticsAccelerating2016, groeberFrameworkAutomatedAnalysis2008, groeberFrameworkAutomatedAnalysis2008a}, (2) the implicit representation of features using reduced-order models \cite{torquatoSTATISTICALDESCRIPTIONMICROSTRUCTURES2002, kalidindiMicrostructureInformaticsUsing2011, dlotko2016topological}, and (3) machine learning featurization \cite{decostComputerVisionApproach2015, lenau2024physics, muellerMachineLearningMaterials2016}.
-At their core, methods (1) and (2) are two sides of the same coin, calculating reduced-order representations of microstructural features, just with different levels of human interaction.
+Three commonly used approaches for the quantitative representation of microstructure (QRM) are: (1) the explicit calculation of feature distributions \cite{wodoMicrostructuralInformaticsAccelerating2016}, \cite{groeberFrameworkAutomatedAnalysis2008}, \cite{groeberFrameworkAutomatedAnalysis2008a}, (2) the implicit representation of features using reduced-order models \cite{torquatoSTATISTICALDESCRIPTIONMICROSTRUCTURES2002}, \cite{kalidindiMicrostructureInformaticsUsing2011}, \cite{dlotko2016topological}, and (3) machine learning featurization \cite{decostComputerVisionApproach2015}, \cite{lenau2024physics}, \cite{muellerMachineLearningMaterials2016}.
+At their core, all three methods share a common approach, calculating reduced-order representations of microstructural features, just with different levels of human interaction.
 This work focuses on techniques falling into the second category as a method for extracting QRMs from microstructure images.